Stimulus checks: Could you get $1,200, $600 or nothing?

 A $908 billion bipartisan proposal would leave out stimulus payments, focusing instead on providing jobless workers with an additional $300 in weekly unemployment aid.
 On December 8, Treasury Secretary Steven Mnuchin also proposed a $916 billion package that would provide stimulus checks worth $600 per person, although it would cut back on unemployment aid, according to the Wall Street Journal.

-On December 14 at 4 p.m.
-EST, the bipartisan coalition of senators will unveil the legislative text for a pair of coronavirus relief bills that aim to provide economic aid to American workers and small businesses.
+On December 14, the bipartisan coalition of senators unveiled the legislative text for a pair of coronavirus relief bills that aim to provide economic aid to American workers and small businesses.

-The bills would essentially split the $908 billion package into two plans: a $748 billion measure — expected to include additional funding for the popular Paycheck Protection Program and unemployment insurance, among other programs — and a $160 billion measure for state and local governments, a priority for Democrats, as well as a liability shield for businesses, which has been contentious among some Democrats.
+The bills would essentially split the $908 billion package into two plans.
+The first would consist of a $748 billion measure, expected to include additional funding for the popular Paycheck Protection Program and unemployment insurance, among other programs.
+A separate $160 billion package would include aid for state and local governments, a priority for Democrats, as well as a liability shield for businesses, which is favored by Republicans — the two plans have been a major obstacle to passing another round of relief.

-"Christmas is less than two weeks away but the situation with talks over a COVID-19 relief bill makes the season feel more like Groundhog Day," wrote Brian Gardner, chief Washington policy strategist at Stifel, in a December 14 research note.
+Neither proposal makes room for another round of direct stimulus payments, but the $748 billion measure would help millions of jobless workers by adding 16 weeks to the unemployment programs that are now set to expire at the end of December.
+The Pandemic Unemployment Compensation (PUC), which had provided $600 a week to jobless workers until it expired in July, would be renewed with weekly benefits of $300.
+The plan would also extend a federal eviction moratorium by an extra month, through the end of January.

-He added, "House Speaker Nancy Pelosi has held talks with Treasury Secretary Steven Mnuchin but those talks have apparently not included Senate Majority Leader Mitch McConnell.
-Until Sen. McConnell is part of the talks, chances of a bill passing are low."
+"This package is far from perfect — there are major omissions, including a cut in PUC from $600 to $300 and no continuation of paid leave," said Andrew Stettner, an expert on unemployment with The Century Foundation, a left-leaning think tank.
+"Nonetheless, the proposal represents a strong down payment of assistance for unemployed workers and the entire economy."

 Some senators, including Bernie Sanders of Vermont, are insisting that any new relief bill include another round of checks worth $1,200 for low- and middle-income Americans — the same amount offered under the $2 trillion Coronavirus Aid, Relief and Economic Security Act this spring.
 Sanders, who is joined by Josh Hawley, a Republican senator from Missouri, pledged to force a vote on the proposal before lawmakers adjourn for the year on December 18.